hluk/CopyQ/docs/faq.rst

 How to disable storing clipboard?
 ---------------------------------

-To temporarily disable storing clipboard in item list, select menu item "File - Disable Clipboard Storing" (``Ctrl+Shift+X`` shortcut).
+To temporarily disable storing the clipboard in the CopyQ item list, select menu item "File - Disable Clipboard Storing" (``Ctrl+Shift+X`` shortcut).
 To re-enable the functionality select "File - Enable Clipboard Storing" (same shortcut).

-To permanently disable storing clipboard:
+To permanently disable storing the clipboard in CopyQ:

 1. And pen "Preferences" (``Ctrl+P`` shortcut).
 2. Go to "History" tab.